Why video matters for SaaS companies

 When you work in SaaS, it’s easy to forget marketing amongst the rush of engineering, coding, and user experience.
 Your product needs to be top-notch, but winning subscribers will be seriously difficult if you don’t market it.
 How can you expect people to subscribe to your software if they’ve never even heard of it?

 Studies have shown that after a presentation, 63 percent of attendees remember stories they have heard while only five percent of people remember statistics.
 Videos are an amazing way of creating an emotional connection with customers.
 You can show the benefits of your SaaS business but also the personality behind the brand.

 Videos work because people are drawn to them.
 One recent study showed that 60 percent of site visitors will watch a video if it’s available – before reading any text at all.
 Even management prefer videos – a study by WeCapture found that 59 percent of senior executives prefer video over text.

-Putting a video on a landing page is a particularly effective tactic – with one company seeing a 68 percent increase in conversion rate.
+Putting a video on a landing page is a particularly effective tactic – with one company seeing a 68 percent increase in conversion rates.

-In fact, video has been so effective in the US that the video marketing industry is expected to reach $135 billion this year, according to Magisto, a mobile video platform.
+In fact, video has been so effective it’s expected that in the US the video marketing industry will reach $135 billion this year, according to Magisto, a mobile video platform.